bopopescu/mako-mori/README.md

 It gives the output of a static file located on the instance (closest to where the request comes from).

+The instance is configured to shutdown after 45 minutes.

 ### Things to do

 Several things that can be done: